 Benefits of using a notch filter

-• Ensure minimal interference by selectively attenuating specific frequencies within the optical system.
+- Ensure minimal interference by selectively attenuating specific wavelength within the optical system.

 Potential disadvantages